Wikimedia-Sverige/DCAT/README.md

 *   Content negotiation (various formats)
 *   MediaWiki api (various formats)
-*   Entity dumps e.g. json, ttl (assumes that these are gziped)
+*   Entity dumps e.g. json, ttl (assumes that these are compressed)

 An example result can be found at [lokal-profil / dcatap.rdf](https://gist.github.com/lokal-profil/8086dc6bf2398d84a311).
 The live DCAT-AP description of Wikidata can be found [here](https://dumps.wikimedia.org/wikidatawiki/entities/dcatap.rdf).